Austin Car Accident Lawyer

 This is a high standard to meet, and as a result, punitive damages are rarely awarded.
 However, when they are issued – such as in a drunk driving accident with severe injuries or death – they can be very costly for the defendant.

-Consequently, it is important to consult with an experienced attorney to determine what type of damages may be available in your particular case.
+Consequently, it is important to consult with an experienced Austin car accident lawyer to determine what type of damages may be available in your particular case.
 Call our Austin car accident lawyers today for a free consultation.

 How Long Do I Have to File an Auto Accident Injury Claim?